Tiffany Rosso, Executive Director

-Davida Douglas, Executive Director
+Davida Douglas, Programs and Operations Director

 Davida was Alchemist’s first employee.
-She runs Alchemist’s programs and manages the day-to-day operations of the organization.
+She runs oversees programs and manages the day-to-day operations of the organization.
 Davida came to the organization with over ten years’ experience working with non-profit organizations, as well as several years with a private community outreach firm, and general business management experience.
-She is originally from rural Missouri, and has been a Sacramento resident for over 15 years, currently residing in the Oak Park neighborhood.
+She is originally from rural Missouri, and has been a Sacramento resident for over 17 years, currently residing in the Oak Park neighborhood.
 Contact Davida at 916-204-8260 or by email: davida(at)alchemistcdc(dot)org

 Claire Curley, Farmers’ Markets Program Coordinator